 The following grading criteria will be used to grade discussion topics, online resource assignments/case studies, and the course project.
 The Grading Rubrics can be found as an active link under each Discussion topic, Assignment or Course Project.

-Scanning Lab Assignment Rubric: See next page
+Scanning Lab Assignment Rubric

 PASSING GRADE: Each lab assignments must receive a passing grade of 86%.